When Clients Accept Your Rate Increase but Send You Less Work – How to Raise Your Prices Without Missing Out on Projects

 In such circumstances, perhaps the best-case scenario would actually be for the client to negotiate with you to a level they can comfortably afford, and that still works for you, so the workload doesn’t reduce.
 That is, of course, if you weren’t increasing your prices to reduce the amount of work you receive because you already have too much on your plate!

 Whatever your situation, in this blog post, I’m looking at how you can reduce the risk of clients accepting your increase but sending you less work when this isn’t your desired outcome.
-This post was inspired by a conversation I had with a mentee the other day, so I hope you’ll find it useful.
+This post was inspired by a conversation I had with a mentee, so I hope you’ll find it useful.

 Why do clients accept your rate increase then send you less work?